wix/stylable/site/docs/references/mixin-syntax.md

 - Presets/Variants - create reusable pieces of styling CSS
 - Layouts - easily describe complex layouts
 - Effects - easily describe complex effects
-- Macros - using code to define the CSS macros you need
+- Macros - use code to define the CSS macros you need

 Mixins can be applied using either CSS or JavaScript/TypeScript.

 ## CSS mixins

-Any CSS class, including root class, rule defined in a **Stylable** CSS file can be used as a mixin source.
+Any CSS class rule, including the root class, that is defined in a **Stylable** CSS file can be used as a mixin source.
 You can use either a local class, or import one from a different stylesheet.

 ```css
 /* CSS mixin file - mixins.st.css */